MatzoMT/cs1302-arcade/README.md

     either swap the scene in the current stage or create a new application modal stage on which to display the game's scene graph.

-  * *Multiple Games per Execution (5 points):* Your application should allow users to exit one game (without exiting the entire application) and start the same game again (with its state reset) or start the other game.
+  * *Multiple Games per Execution (5 points):* After the application is started and and the title screen/window is displayed, your application should allow a user to start and end an instance of the game without exiting the entire application.
+    Furthermore, after a game instance has ended, it should be possible for the user to start and end another instance of the game.
+There is no limit to how many times the user may do this.

 * **Game Requirements (90 points):**